ebezzam/python-dev-tips/docs/source/virtual_env.rst

         conda env list

-    The the name of the environment is specified at the top of ``environment.yml``.
+    The name of the environment is specified at the top of ``environment.yml``.

     Note that this approach is specific to Anaconda / Miniconda.
 More information can be found